comsystan/comsystanj/description/sig-description.md

 ### FFT
 - Computes the Power- or Magnitude spectrum
-- Several windowing filters can be set
+- Several windowing functions can be set (default - Hanning)
 - Normalization can be set to Standard or Unitary
 - Output value scaling can be set to Log, Ln or Linear
 - Time domain axis can be set to unitary units or to Hz